1915 Çanakkale Bridge: History

 Proposals for a bridge spanning the Dardanelles Strait have existed since the 1990s.
 A bridge was proposed again in 2012 and went on to be placed in the Turkish government's future transportation projects list in 2014.
 In September 2016, the government officially launched the bridge building project.
 Bids for the contract to construct the bridge were made in 2017.

 The contract was awarded to a consortium containing Turkish companies Limak Holding and Yapı Merkezi and South Korean companies DL Holdings and SK Ecoplant.
 Construction began in March 2017.
 The bridge was initially scheduled for completion in September 2023, and later brought forward to March 2022.

 On 16 May 2020, the second tower was completed, on the Gallipoli side (European coast).
 By 13 November 2021, all block decks were installed.
-The toll bridge opened for traffic on 18 March 2022 with a toll price of 200 lira (€6.78).
+The toll bridge opened for traffic on 18 March 2022 with a toll price of 200 lira (€6.78) for passenger cars.
+This was later increased to 790 lira and since 1 July 2026, the toll has been 1,170 lira.